aoifekeane001/pands_project/README.md

 * iris_data=pd.read_csv ('Iris.csv')

 ##### Data Preparation
-Remove unwanted and redundant values, converting it into the right format, and making it ready for analysis by doing the following:
+Remove any unwanted and redundant values, convert to the right format, and make it ready for analysis by doing the following:

-##### Data Exploration & Data Visualisation
-Explore data using various data visualization techniques to find unseen trends from the data Requirement 2: Saves a histogram of each variable to png file Requirement 3: Outputs a scatter plot of each pair of variables

-Initial Steps:
-Summary of data set:
-* iris_data.info()

-Display the first few rows of the data set:
+* Display the first few rows of the data set:
 * iris_data.head()

 Check for missing values: